harness/ff-dotnet-server-sdk/README.md

 ```

 ### Code Sample
+The following is a complete code example that you can use to test the `harnessappdemodarkmode` Flag you created on the Harness Platform.
+When you run the code it will:
+- Connect to the FF service.
-Here is a complete example that will connect to the feature flag service and report the flag value every 10 seconds until the connection is closed.
-Any time a flag is toggled from the feature flag service you will receive the updated value.
+- Report the value of the Flag every 10 seconds until the connection is closed.
+Every time the `harnessappdemodarkmode` Flag is toggled on or off on the Harness Platform, the updated value is reported.
+- Close the SDK.

 ```c#
 using System;